+Click the Save button.

-Close the Configuration blade by selecting the ‘X’ in upper right hand corner of the blade.
+Close the Configuration blade by selecting the ‘X’ in upper right-hand corner of the blade.

-To see what your full DNS address is, click on the Properties menu item in the Settings blade.
+To see what your full DNS address is:

+Click on the Properties menu item in the Settings blade of the IIS virtual machine.

-Your DNS address will be under the DNS NAME field.
+Your DNS address will be under the PUBLIC IP ADDRESS/DNS NAME LABEL field.
+Record the url portion of the dns name label for use in the next task.